 As a UNESCO World Heritage Site, Borobudur is a 9th-century Buddhist temple complex that is significant in Indonesia’s culture, history, and heritage.
 The large complex is in a beautiful location where you can look out onto the sprawling green landscape.

 For travelers who want to experience Indonesia’s traditional ways, Tana Toraja in South Sulawesi is the place to go.
 The local people live amongst the mountains and are known for drawing in dark tourists who wish to see their tradition of walking the dead.

 Located in Borneo, this national park is the place to go if you want to witness orangutans in their natural habitat.
 With a large spread, the park encompasses drylands, forests, swamps, and coastal beach areas.

 A hidden gem of Indonesia, Ora Beach is located on Maluku and has crystal clear water filled with coral reefs and tropical fish.
 There are dramatic mountains in the backdrop, and you can stay in on the water houses for an unforgettable experience.

 Get Out and Go

 Indonesia is an absolute gem with its gorgeous landscape and islands.
-With modern cities, ancient temples, and diverse natural landscape, this country will draw you in for adventure.
-The endless adventures offered throughout the islands makes Indonesia a must-see travel destination.
+With modern cities, ancient temples, and diverse natural landscapes, this country will draw you in for an adventure.
+The endless adventures offered throughout the islands make Indonesia a must-see travel destination.